 Olympic is home to some incredible animals, including mountain goats, black bears and mountain lions.
 Yet, these are wild animals, so do not try to get close up to an animal for a selfie shot.

 Wild animals will attack if they feel threatened, particularly if they have their young nearby.
 In 2010, a 63-year-old local man was fatally injured by a mountain goat at the top of Klahhane Ridge four miles north of Hurricane Ridge Visitor Center.
 When he tried to shoo it away, it attacked him and then stood over him, preventing bystanders from delivering immediate first-aid.
+While the park has embarked on a project to remove the non-native mountain goats, giving all wildlife space is important.

 Park officials ask visitors to maintain at least 50 yards between themselves and wild animals.
 To give you a sense of this distance, 50 yards is half of a football field.
 Know that mountain goats tend to congregate on Hurricane Ridge, so be aware of where they are if you see them from the trail.
 If you cannot get a good shot of the animals from where you are standing, put your phone down and just enjoy watching it from a safe distance.
 It’s a rare opportunity to be in the presence of a beautiful animal.